onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/>

 - What ?
-Get the neighbour cells on other processors of the cells on the partition boundary
+To provide a topologically consistent mesh partition over an extended neighbourhood
 - What for ?
-To retreive gost-cells for numerical methods
+Allows to parallelize numerical methods that would initially be complex parallelize (WENO/ENO, multislope, v4)

 <br/><br/>

+This feature is given as a bonus of the first exercise of this training.

 ### Pre-, Co- and Post- processing